snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-javascript-tracker-2.0.0-released.md

 ---
 layout: post
-shortenedlink: JavaScript Tracker 1.0.0 released
+shortenedlink: JavaScript Tracker 2.0.0 released
-title: Snowplow JavaScript Tracker 1.0.0 released
+title: Snowplow JavaScript Tracker 2.0.0 released
 tags: [snowplow, javascript, tracker]
 author: Fred
 category: Releases
 ---

-We are happy to announce the release of the [Snowplow JavaScript Tracker vrsion 2.0.0] [200-release].
+We are happy to announce the release of the [Snowplow JavaScript Tracker version 2.0.0] [200-release].
 This release makes some changes to the public API as well as introducing a number of new features, including tracker namespacing and new link click tracking and ad tracking capabilities.

 This blog post will cover the following changes: